 - Consider removing or simplifying footer widgets.
 Don’t let your footer collect your long, unimportant, list-like widgets.
 Excessive outgoing links in the footer can slow down your site because they have to load with every pageview.
 Or change them with a pretty link.

 - Remove or change generic text that comes with plugins, email list boxes, or contact forms.

-- Figure out what plugin makes your blog take TWO MINUTES to load and delete it.
+- Get faster.
+Figure out what plugin makes your blog take TWO MINUTES to load and delete it.
 (Test your plugins’ speed with the Plugin Performance Profiler Plugin.)

-- Often, I want to save/share/pin a blog’s image – and sites don’t have the buttons set up for it!
+- Make share buttons easy for people to find at the beginning or end of every post.
+Often, I want to save/share/pin a blog’s image – and sites don’t have the buttons set up for it!
 Be sure you have a social sharing widget.
 I love Shareaholic, but there are tons of options.
-Make them easy for people to find at the beginning or end of every post.

 - Add an email option in your share buttons so readers can email the post to themselves or someone else.

 - Track your ad spaces, or join a network that will do it for you.
-I have tried a couple of ad networks, but I am mainly using amazon CPM ads with a fall-back to Adsense at the moment.
+I have tried a couple of ad networks, but I am mainly using Adthrive, Amazon CPM ads with a fall-back to Adsense at the moment.

 - If an ad is not making money, remove it.
 Your blog real estate is precious, and if an ad is not making you money, it needs to go.

 - Consider moving your ads around to find better locations.

 - Consider removing obnoxious pop-ups – or the ads that cover the entire screen in a grey screen.
 They may make you money – but they could also turn away readers.
 Evaluate what is more important.
 And be SURE that your pop-ups are not covering the entire screen on mobil, or you could be visibility limited.
 OR consider adding a subscriber freebie pop-up if you don't have one.
 Just don't make it obnoxious.
 Statistics say the DO work!